Katapo13/-ONLINE-CAR-SERVICE-/README.md

 • Provides clear and detailed algorithms for troubleshooting, including using a voice assistant;

-• Has information about all the nearest car services (reviews, prices, online registration), about places where you can buy certain parts;
+• Has information about all the nearest car services (reviews, prices, call number), about places where you can buy certain parts;

 • Diagnoses a car by the sound of a running engine;

 • Sends reminders about making an appointment at a car service center, the need to undergo a technical inspection, changing tires, turning on headlights, etc.;

-• Will be equipped with emergency call keys;
+• Information about the main characteristics of various car brands.;

 • Has a built-in navigator, with information about the nearest rest areas, gas stations, first-aid posts;